Example

 The argument remark is the text of any comments you want to include in your program.
 Spaces and punctuation are permitted.
 Comment text appears exactly as entered when the program is listed.
 You can use comments to document how your code works or to provide any other information with your code.

-As shown in syntax 2, you can use a single quotation mark (apostrophe) instead of the Rem reserved word If the Rem reserved word follows other statements on a line, it must be separated from the statements by a colon.
+As shown in syntax 2, you can use a single quotation mark (apostrophe) instead of the Rem reserved word43US84.
+If the Rem reserved word follows other statements on a line, it must be separated from the statements by a colon.
 However, when you use a single quotation mark, the colon is not required after other statements.

 The example illustrates the various forms of the Rem statement syntax.
 To try this example, paste the code into the Declarations section of a form.
 Then press F5 and click the form.